Tarnish

-Tarnish actually preserves the underlying metal in outdoor use, and in this form is called patina.
-The formation of patina is necessary in applications such as copper roofing, and outdoor copper, bronze, and brass statues and fittings.
-Patina is the name given to tarnish on copper-based metals, while toning is a term for the type of tarnish which forms on coins.
+Tarnish preserves the underlying metal in outdoor use, and in this form is called chemical patina, an example of which is the green or blue-green form of copper(II) carbonate known as verdigris.
+Unlike patina advantageous in applications such as copper roofing and copper, bronze, and brass statues and fittings exposed to the elements, a chemical patina may be considered undesirable, as on silverware, or a matter of taste or convention, as in toning on coins.

 Chemistry

 Tarnish is a product of a chemical reaction between a metal and a nonmetal compound, especially oxygen and sulfur dioxide.
-It is usually a metal oxide, the product of oxidation.
-Sometimes it is a metal sulfide.
-The metal oxide sometimes reacts with water to make the hydroxide; and carbon dioxide to make the carbonate.
+It is usually a metal oxide, the product of oxidation; sometimes it is a metal sulfide.
+The metal oxide sometimes reacts with water to make the hydroxide, or with carbon dioxide to make the carbonate.
 It is a chemical change.
 There are various methods to prevent metals from tarnishing.

 Prevention and removal

-Using a thin coat of polish can prevent tarnish from forming over these metals.
-Tarnish can be removed by using steel wool, sandpaper, emery paper, baking soda or a file to rub or polish the metal's dull surface.
-Fine objects (such as silverware) may have the tarnish electrochemically reversed (non-destructively) by resting the objects on a piece of aluminium foil in a pot of boiling water with a small amount of salt or baking soda, or it may be removed with a special polishing compound and a soft cloth.
-Gentler abrasives, like calcium carbonate, are often used by museums to clean tarnished silver as they cannot damage or scratch the silver and will not leave unwanted residues.
+Heavy tarnish can be mechanically removed by using tools such as a file or abrasive materials such as steel wool, sandpaper, emery paper, and heavy polishing compounds.
+Lighter tarnish may be abrasively removed with lighter polishing compounds or chemicals such as baking soda.
+Gentler abrasives, such as calcium carbonate, are often used by museums to clean tarnished silver, which will not scratch it or leave unwanted residues.
+Objects such as silverware may have their tarnish non-destructively reversed electrochemically by resting them on a piece of aluminium foil in a pot of boiling water with a small amount of salt or baking soda.